sochix/TLSharp/README.md

 1. Clone TgSharp from GitHub
 1. Compile source with VS2015 or MonoDevelop
-1. Add reference to ```TLSharp.Core.dll``` to your awesome project.
+1. Add reference to ```TgSharp.Core.dll``` to your awesome project.

 # Dependencies

 TgSharp has a few dependenices, most of functionality implemented from scratch.
-All dependencies listed in [package.conf file](https://github.com/nblockchain/TgSharp/blob/master/TLSharp.Core/packages.config).
+All dependencies listed in [package.conf file](https://github.com/nblockchain/TgSharp/blob/master/src/TgSharp.Core/packages.config).

 # Starter Guide